Updated: Feb 24

-Japanese candied sweet potatoes are very popular traditional treat called DAIGAKUIMO in Japanese.
+Japanese candied sweet potatoes are a very popular traditional treat called DAIGAKUIMO in Japanese.

-When the fall is here, I'm always calling for sweet potatoes.
+When autumn is here, I'm always craving sweet potatoes.
+Who's with me??

-If you want to enjoy something different from roasted sweet potatoes, Candied sweet potatoes are great option to enjoy.
+If you want to enjoy something different than roasted sweet potatoes, candied sweet potatoes are great option to try.

 It's vegan, so everyone can enjoy them with some tea.

-Make a batch and bring it to the gathering!
+Make a batch and bring it to a gathering!